krobbi/sol-engine/README.md

 # Notice
 This project is on indefinite hiatus.
-It is not necessarily abandoned, but it will likely not be recieving any updates any time soon.
+It is not necessarily abandoned, but it will likely not be receiving any updates any time soon.
 Game engines are highly complex, multi-faceted pieces of software, and making your own is typically discouraged.